It's important to evolve your look and mix your fashion up but it's more important to stay true to yourself.

 Whenever I’m pulling a look together I’m constantly thinking about how I can add my own twist and make an outfit more “me”.
-Each and every one of us have a distinctive and identifiable style but occasionally it can be hard to add our own stamp to a new trend.
+Each and every one of us has a distinctive and identifiable style but occasionally it can be hard to add our own stamp to a new trend.
 We are bombarded with so many images on a daily basis via magazines, blogs, social media and advertising, it’s easy to lose yourself and mimic others.
 Obviously, it’s important to evolve your look and mix your fashion up but it’s more important to stay true to yourself.

 I’ve definitely gone through phases where I’ve tried to recreate either a celebrity or a friend’s style but the truth is, you can never pull it off as well as the real deal!
 Instead we should seek influence from others and then make it our own.